More about AWS EFS

 Keeping data properly backed up is a critical task when running your infrastructure in the cloud.
-While most AWS services that are used for data storage have a built-in mechanism for backup, this is not the case with Amazon Elastic File System (Amazon EFS).
+While most AWS services that are used for data storage have a built-in mechanism for backup, this is not the case with Amazon Elastic File System (AWS EFS).
 To back up Amazon EFS you either need to use different AWS services or turn to other cloud file sharing solutions outside of AWS.
 NetApp’s option for this is Cloud Volumes ONTAP.

 In this article we will cover several different methods for backing up Amazon EFS storage:Amazon EFS to EFS, Amazon EFS to Amazon S3, the open-source tool Terraform, and NetApp’s solution, Cloud Volumes ONTAP.